Log in

 - A variety of dog toys (you need at least 2 identical toys your dog likes, so if you find something they really enjoy get a few of them in the same colour please!)

-- Dog muzzle with pant room (your dog needs to be able to open their mouth in the muzzle)
+- Dog muzzle with pant room (your dog needs to be able to open their mouth in the muzzle you can find out more HERE

 - First aid kit including at minimum non adhesive dressing, cotton bandages and vet wrap